What is required for membership in Mu Eta Sigma?

 The threshold scores for the SAT/PSAT were established using the College Board SAT - College Bound Seniors Group Totals Report.
-We looked at the High School Grade Point Average for 2008 SAT Test Takers that had an A (93-96) average, and found that this group had a Mean Mathematics Score of 578.
-It is from this score that we set our SAT/PSAT minimum MES membership scores of 580 (on the new 2016 SAT & PSAT that score equates to 600).
+We looked at the High School Grade Point Average for 2016 SAT Test Takers that had an A (93-96) average, and found that this group had a Mean Mathematics Score of 598.
+It is from this score that we set our SAT/PSAT minimum MHS membership scores of 600).
 The ACT/PreACT score was established using the common minimum score requirements set by larger Universities for automatic academic admission, as well as the minimum score requirements set for Engineering College admission.
-The 90% score on the IOWA and Stanford is also a commonly accepted criterion to distinguish honor students.
+The 90% score on the IOWA and Stanford is also a commonly accepted criterion to distinguish honor students, along with the Classic Learning Test (CLT) with a Quantitative Reasoning score of 24.
 We chose to not require a certain GPA because parents might be perceived as being a biased source and therefore the GPA would not be an objective measure of the student’s performance.

 Are test scores required to be submitted annually?

 Students are admitted to Mu Eta Sigma upon submitting their first eligible test score as outlined under eligibility guidelines.
 Students are not required to resubmit test scores annually unless membership in Mu Eta Sigma lapses.
 Membership is maintained by annual community service of 10 hours and an annual renewal fee.

 What tests are acceptable for Mu Eta Sigma membership?